janetjoywilson/janetjoywilson.github.io/_posts/2020-12-12-lets-be-Frank.md

 ![ThaiChiMorning]({{ site.url }}/images/blog/ThaiChiMorning.jpg)

 This past Thursday, we changed our route due to icy trails.
-As we were approaching a trail for a walk in the woods, I was greeted with a warm Hello from a woman who was standing on the playground step swining her leg back and forth.
+As we were approaching a path for a walk in the woods, I was greeted with a warm Hello from a woman who was standing on the playground step swining her leg back and forth.
 I don’t wear glasses when I walk so her face was blurry.
 Her greeting was so familiar I thought perhaps I knew her.
 Moira thought the same.
 We stopped.
 We asked about her leg swinging which is for her hip mobility.
 She swings 50 times a day.
 Another man was standing by the actual swings.
 Told us they were waiting for Frank.
 Every morning at 7:30 am Frank leads them and others in Tai Chi.
 Every day.
 Year round.
 Either on the basketball court, baseball field or in the grassy field depending on the conditions.

 ## Frank